Senior Gear Editor

 The Inertia

-There’s a lot of tech and design that goes into snowsports outerwear these days, and nowhere is it more evident than in ski jackets.
-Ski jackets need to block wind, snow, and even rain, be somewhat breathable for warm days and (perhaps) some uphill pursuits, light enough not to weigh you down, and for a product that generally runs around $400-600, they sure as heck better have a full suite of pockets and features to boot.
+Ski jackets are a surprisingly technical piece of gear, needing to balance weather-ready protection, without sacrificing breathability, be light enough not to weigh you down while maintaining durability, and for a product that generally runs around $400-600, they sure as heck better have a full suite of pockets and features to boot.

-The question we sought to answer here was: If you were to own one ski jacket for the rest of your life (or at least the next few years), to be used in mid-winter powder, spring slush, sitting on the chairlift, puffing up the skintrack, and everything in between, which one would rise to the top?
-To answer that question, we took on the best all-mountain ski jackets from the top manufacturers in the business, at the resort, in the backcountry, and at the après-scene, and have come up with this list of the best ski jackets for 2024.
-For more information, check out our Comparison Table, and Buyer’s Guide, and for bibs, check out our guide to The Best Ski Bibs.
-For our top picks for women, check out The Best Women’s Ski Jackets.
+In this review, the question we sought to answer was: If you were to own one ski jacket for the rest of your life (or at least the next few years), to be used in mid-winter powder, spring slush, sitting on the chairlift, puffing up the skin track, and everything in between, which one would rise to the top?
+To answer that question, we took on the best all-mountain ski jackets from the top manufacturers in the business, at the resort, in the backcountry, and at the après-scene, and have come up with this list of the best ski jackets for the 2024/2025 season.
+Our top-pick overall ski jacket for resort-focused shredding is the Trew Gear Cosmic Primo, and our top-pick backcountry jacket is the Rab Khroma Kinetic.

 Best All-Around Resort Skiing Shell Jacket: Trew Gear Cosmic Primo